Lately, on Pinterest, I’ve seen several posts about making your own chocolate chips.

 If you know me, you know I would be interested in this.
-Good chocolate chips -- ones that taste good and have wholesome ingredients -- can be quite pricey.
-If I could make my own and have them taste great (and save a little money), I'm all for it.
-The most expensive ingredient in this recipe was the cocoa butter, but a little goes a long way.
+Good chocolate chips — ones that taste good and have wholesome ingredients — can be quite pricey.
+If I could make my own and have them taste great (and save a little money), I’m all for it.
+The most expensive ingredient in this recipe was cocoa butter, but a little goes a long way.

-When making these chips, I pieced together two different recipes.
+When making this Homemade Chocolate Chips Recipe, I pieced together two different recipes.
 Each had elements that appealed to me.
-For cocoa powder, I used half Hershey's Special Dark and Guittard's Cocoa Rouge.
-I like the blend of the two powders -- it's the perfect balance of dark chocolate.
+For cocoa powder, I used half Hershey’s Special Dark and Guittard’s Cocoa Rouge.
+I like the blend of the two powders — it’s the perfect balance of dark chocolate.

-I found some organic chocolate extract at Wegman's that worked perfectly for this recipe.
+I found some organic chocolate extract at Wegman’s that worked perfectly for this Homemade Chocolate Chips Recipe.

 To prep, you can get a trivet with holes in it and use it as a mold.
 Or, you can line a pan with parchment paper and then cut chocolate chunks later.
-I tried both methods and each has their own merit; the trivet makes thinner chips, while you can size your own with the parchment-lined ones.
+I tried both methods, and each has its own merit; the trivet makes thinner chips, while you can size your own with the parchment-lined ones.

 1/4 c. cocoa butter